kushaldas/pym/docs/strings.rst

     write many lines

 We can have two string literals side by side, and it will behave like a single string.
-For example
+For example:

 ::